wp-plugins/wp-declutter/readme.txt

-=== Declutter Wordpress ===
+=== Declutter WordPress ===
 Contributors: solarissmoke
 Tags: declutter, wp_head, generator, meta, shortlink, class, body Requires at least: 2.9
 Tested up to: 3.1
 Stable tag: trunk

-This plugin lets you remove some of the default headers, tags and classes that Wordpress inserts into your template by default.
+This plugin lets you remove some of the default headers, tags and classes that WordPress inserts into your template by default.

 == Description ==

-This plugin lets you remove some of the default headers, tags and classes that Wordpress inserts into your template by default.
+This plugin lets you remove some of the default headers, tags and classes that WordPress inserts into your template by default.
 I personally find that some of them are unnecessary and just waste bandwidth.

 The plugin currently lets you configure the following: